 While reading through my favorite blogs, I came across one from the Bowery Boys about a special book just released at the end of November.
 It's called Past Objects by Scott Jordan.
 I fell in love with the cover alone and it made me quite nostalgic for the 'old days' when I used to go with my dad and dig through stuff like you see.
 Though, I admit I am wearing rose-colored glasses too, because a lot of it was truly junk, old gum wrappers, sporks, napkins, papers, mouse traps, medicine prescriptions, used tissues, clothing that should never dare see a revival.
 But, you never knew what was what or its value.
 That's what made it fun.
 One time my sister scored a bag of barbie clothes and dolls, never opened, but they were modern.
 I used to love to find books.
 I keep waiting to see when the Antique Road show will be back in New York State.
 I would love to attend with some of our findings.
 Just to see the value.

-The basic premise of the book, is that New Yorker Jordan developed a passion for scouring through the five boroughs.
+New Yorker Jordan developed a passion for scouring through the five boroughs.
 He's braved mud slides and garbage heaps, cisterns, privies and other dangers to find remnants of the past.
-Bottles, cannon balls, metal, leather, bric-a-brac centuries old, and according to the Bowery Boys post, those creepy-Victorian dolls with the staring, dead eyes similar to this one.
-COOL.
+Bottles, cannon balls, metal, leather, bric-a-brac centuries old, and according to the Bowery Boys post, those creepy – Victorian dolls with the staring, dead eyes similar to this one.

 For more information, I humbly direct you to my original inspiration for this post on the Bowery Boys Blog- 'Buried Treasure: The beauty of 'Past Objects,' underfoot.'